Crops API

 $crop->altText()stringDelegated from the master asset.

-$crop->tags()PageArrayDelegated from the master asset.
+$crop->labels()PageArrayDelegated from the master asset.

 $crop->isImage()boolAlways true.